Mrudul2023user/Automated_PCB-for-LED_driver/README.md

 # Automated_PCB-for-LED_driver
 Python‑driven KiCad workflow that auto‑generates schematic, PCB, Gerbers, and documentation for an LED‑driver board.

-1. Make sure to install any version of python 3 or more
+1. Make sure to install any version of python 3 or more and also Ki-Cad 8.0

 2. Download the given scripts "generate_led_pcb_with_tracks.py", "led_driver_json" and make sure to place them in a same folder.